Why does your mortgage keep going up?

 A young family at a kitchen table, possibly discussing household matters or finances.

 Yes.
-There are several reasons your mortgage payment can increase.
+Even if you have a fixed-rate mortgage, there are several reasons your mortgage payment can increase.
+Let’s get into how and why.

 Property tax changes